eashmore/react_minesweeper/README.md

 #Minesweeper
-This is the classic game of Minesweeper, written in Ruby.
+This is the classic game of Minesweeper, written in JavaScript and React.
 Uncover all the tiles without setting off any bombs.
-This game is played using the command line.

 TODO List:

 * Add timer
 * Allow custom grid size and bomb count
 * Improve general aesthetic of page